How is Blue Label Labs different from its competitors?

 How many designers and developers does Blue Label Labs have on staff?
 How many work on each client project?
 Where is the team located?
 Can the client talk directly to whomever will work on the app?

-The Blue Label Labs team is comprised of 40 individuals across its Design, Development, Program Management, Quality Assurance, Sales, Marketing and Leadership teams.
-We have 6 Designers, 7 Program Managers, 20 Developers, 3 App Marketers—the remainder of the team is comprised of the Sales, Marketing, Operations & Leadership Teams.
-Depending on the size of the project, a team of at least 6 Blue Label Labs staffers will work on your project: 1 Program Managers, 1 UX Designer, 1 UI Designer, 1 Front-End Developer, 1 Back-End Developer, and 1 Quality Assurance Engineer—in addition to the technical and strategic oversight provided by Blue Label Labs leadership.
+The Blue Label Labs team is comprised of 64 individuals across its UX Design/Product, UI Design, Development, Program Management, Quality Assurance, Sales, Marketing and Leadership teams.
+We have 6 Designers, 10 Program Managers, 35 Developers, 3 App Marketers—the remainder of the team is comprised of the Sales, Marketing, Operations & Leadership Teams.
+Depending on the size of the project, a team of at least 7 Blue Label Labs staffers will work on your project: 1 Program Manager, 1 UX Designer, 1 UI Designer, 1 Technical Architect, 1 Front-End Developer, 1 Back-End Developer, and 1 Quality Assurance Engineer—in addition to the technical and strategic oversight provided by Blue Label Labs leadership.
 The majority of our Design and Program Manager teams is based in New York City, Seattle and San Francisco areas.
 The Developers and Quality Assurance Testers are also based in the aforementioned cities, in addition to India-based team members.
 The Development, Design and QA Teams are managed directly by the Program Manager.
 The Program Manager is your primary point of contact and the liaison across all other Blue Label Labs team members associated with your project.
 That said, clients are welcome to speak directly with any individual team member as is needed.

 Are projects priced based on “time-and-material” (i.e., hourly) estimate or a “fixed-price” quote?

 Projects are priced on a “time-and-material” basis.
-We are quite accurate with our estimates and do our best to stay within budget or provide you ample warning if we are close to exceeding budget so we can coordinate how to move forward together with you.
+With 7 years and 250+ apps of experience to our credit, we are able to produce very accurate estimates.
+We do our best to stay within budget or provide you ample warning if we think we may exceed our initial estimate so we can coordinate how to move forward together with you.
 Prior client references can vouch for the accuracy of our estimates and can be provided to you upon request.

 Is Blue Label Labs able to guarantee that our app will be published in an app store?